Stability of elastoviscoplastic plane Couette flow: Introduction

+In addition to yield stress, an EVP fluid also exhibits elasticity.
+Thus, next, we review the relevant literature dealing with the stability of viscoelastic fluid flows.

+\cite{gorodtsov-leonov-1967} analysed the linear stability of Upper Convected Maxwell (UCM) plane Couette flow (PCF) in the creeping-flow, i.e., in inertialess limit.
+They predicted two stable discrete modes (henceforth referred to as \emph{GL} modes). \cite{wilson-et-al-1999} extended analysis of \cite{gorodtsov-leonov-1967} to include solvent and predicted a stable flow for $W \sim O(1)$. \cite{renardy86} extended previous analyses to a finite Reynolds number and predicted a linearly stable flow for arbitrary $Re$. \cite{nouar-et-al-2007} analysed the stability of PCF of an inelastic shear-thinning (power-law) fluid and predicted a linearly stable flow at low $Re$. \cite{grillet-et-al-2002} analysed the PCF of \cite{giesekus-1982} and \cite{thien-tanner-1977} (PTT) models in the creeping-flow limit.
+Their analysis predicted that the PCF of a Giesekus fluid is linearly stable.
+In contradistinction, the PCF of the PTT fluid was found to be linearly unstable for a highly shear-thinning viscoelastic fluid at a high Weissenberg number. \cite{arora-et-al-2004} predicted a linearly stable PCF of pom-pom fluid in the creeping-flow limit.

+The analysis by \cite{morozov_saarloos2005} predicted a purely elastic subcritical instability in PCF of UCM fluid. \cite{hoda_jovanovic_kumar_2008,hoda_jovanovic_kumar_2009} explored the transient growth of perturbations for inertialess viscoelastic PCF and suggested a nonmodal route to transition. \cite{chokshi-kumaran-2009,cromer-et-al-2013,cromer-et-al-2014,Beneitez-et-al-2023,Couchman-et-al-2024} considered coupling between the polymer stress and concentration and predicted a linearly unstable PCF.
+This coupling modifies the governing equations by the addition of the polymer concentration convection-diffusion equation.
+Such a coupling will not be considered in the present study.
+Recently, \cite{piyush-et-al-2018, Chaudhary-et-al-2019, Chaudhary-et-al-2021, Khalid-et-al-2021, Dong-Zhang-2022} have extensively analysed the impact of fluid elasticity on pressure-driven flows.
+A detailed literature review of studies concerned with the effect of elasticity on flow dynamics can be found in \cite{Datta-et-al-2022}. \cite{samanta-et-al-2013,choueiri-et-al-2018,chandra-et-al-2018} have experimentally demonstrated the impact of fluid elasticity on flow dynamics.

-\cite{wilson-rallison-1999} used the \cite{white-metzner-1963} (WM) model to study the linear stability of a pressure-driven channel flow using the power-law model (for the viscosity and relaxation time) while assuming a constant relaxation modulus.
-They predicted the existence of a novel instability for power-law index $n$ less than $0.3$ in the creeping-flow limit.
-Experiments of \cite{bodiguel-et-al-2015} confirmed the existence of the instability predicted by \cite{wilson-rallison-1999}. \cite{poole-2016,picaut-et-al-2017, wen-et-al-2017, chandra-et-al-2019} further demonstrated shear-thinning elastic instabilities for the flows of concentrated polymer solutions for low Reynolds number. \cite{wilson-loridan-2015} extended \cite{wilson-rallison-1999} analysis by including a shear-rate-dependent elastic modulus which exacerbated the shear-thinning elastic instability.
-The stabilising effect of a non-Newtonian solvent on the instability predicted by \cite{wilson-rallison-1999} was demonstrated by \cite{castillo-wilson-2017}.
+The combined effect of elasticity and power-law type shear-thinning in the absence of yield stress was analysed by \cite{wilson-rallison-1999, wilson-loridan-2015, castillo-wilson-2017}. \cite{wilson-rallison-1999, wilson-loridan-2015, castillo-wilson-2017} analysed the linear stability of pressure-driven channel flow of \cite{white-metzner-1963} fluid using the power-law model for the viscosity and relaxation time and a constant relaxation modulus.
+Their analysis predicted an unstable flow provided the power-law index $n$ is less than $0.3$ in the creeping-flow limit.
+The predicted instability was experimentally observed by \cite{bodiguel-et-al-2015}.
+The experiments by \cite{poole-2016,picaut-et-al-2017, wen-et-al-2017, chandra-et-al-2019} further demonstrated the existence of shear-thinning elastic instabilities for the flows of concentrated polymer solutions for low Reynolds number.